nmeri17/suphle-docs/src/docs/v1/authentication/index.md

 /// Example of comparer->getUser() in a repo

 If your authentication needs exceed those provided by an email-password comparison, you can either override the provided implementation of `Suphple\Contracts\Auth\UserHydrator` in the container, or pass your own comparer altogether to an extended version of the repos
-/// Example of the latter not even using email/password checks
+/// Example of the latter not even using email/password checks, perhaps for logging some info or sending notification or other fields

 For simple cases where password is required but user hydration logic differs, the above is an overkill.
-It's safe to override the hydrator and specifically, the `findAtLogin` method
+It's safe to override the hydrator and specifically, the `findAtLogin` method.
+When this is not suitable, you are responsible for retrieving the user however you deem fit.
+The only important factor is that the framework is informed through the active repo's `compareCredentials` method whether or not authentication succeeded.

 ### Everywhere else
 Authenticated user can be resolved by the container by type-hinting the `AuthStorage` interface and calling its `getUser` method.
 By default, a session-based implementation is bound to the container to be returned on routes without authentication.
 Resources at such routes are intended for consumption by both authenticated and unauthenticated users.
 This binding can be changed by simply binding your `AuthStorage` of choice.

-/// Example
+/// Example using a different provider rather than binding entity

 Authenticated routes, on the other hand, will resolve using whatever mechanism was attached to either the route's collection or that of its ancestors